Fixed Income Survey Q1 2023: Will the banking crisis cause managers to change course?

 Emerging markets (EM)

-- Respondents are more bullish on local currency emerging market debt (EMD) than hard currency EMD (77% vs. 22%) over the next 12 months, while over the next three years, the view is more balanced among local currency, hard currency, and corporate.
+- Respondents are more bullish on local currency emerging market debt (EMD) than hard currency EMD (77% vs. 22%) over the next 12 months while over the next three years, the view is more balanced among local currency, hard currency, and corporate.
 Most survey participants have a positive view on emerging market currencies after a challenging 2022 and following a rebound in the U.S. dollar.
 As in the last survey, Latin American currencies are the top pick region over the next 12 months, particularly the Colombian peso, Brazilian real and Mexican peso.
-On the other hand, the Turkish lira continues to be the least favoured currency.
+On the other hand, the Turkish lira continues to be the least favored currency.
 The survey also shows that the stronger U.S. dollar is viewed as the biggest risk for EM local currency bonds.

 - After two years of aggressive rate hikes by many emerging market central banks, investors consider the emerging market rates attractive as the overwhelming majority of participants forecast inflation will fall across emerging market countries.
 Inflation and higher U.S. Treasuries are also considered to be significant risk in local currency; however, risk of defaults among the 20 countries in the local currency EMD index is viewed as low.
 In terms of default, Turkey, Egypt, and Pakistan are considered at higher risk of debt restructuring, which may impact both local and hard currency indexes.
 Argentina, a country with a history of multiple defaults and debt restructuring, is also seen as being at risk, particularly as the debt-laden country has significant borrowing from the International Monetary Fund (IMF) and international bond holders.